Configurations & Accounts

 - Click the name of the device group you would like to edit.

-Once you click "Save", the configurations are automatically pushed to the devices in the device group.
+Once you click "Assign", the profile is automatically pushed to the devices in the device group.

 Some configurations, like email accounts, can also be assigned directly to devices instead of device groups.
 To create an account for a device: